scoiatael/plooxjira/README.md

 - [x] When I create an issue on Jira, it should have Team customfield set.

+- [x] When I add a label called `user-story` to GitHub issue, I want respective Jira user story to be created.

 ## Setup

 ### Environment variables